fclaerho/quarkwm/doc/install.md

 	files (`.bashrc` if you're using bash for instance) or directly into the `.xinitrc` as shown above (better).

 7. Restart your X session.

+8. Use the default X session.
- 8. If you're using a desktop manager (gdm, kdm, etc.), remember to select 'Default X session' to use your `.xinitrc` instead or the system-wide startup file or the previous configuration.
+	If you're using a desktop manager (gdm, kdm, etc.), remember to select 'Default X session' to use your `.xinitrc` instead or the system-wide startup file or the previous configuration.

+FINAL NOTE:
-FINAL NOTE: Be sure to have played a bit with QuarkWM and to know
-            the basic shortcuts/limits before starting to work seriously with it.
+	Be sure to have played a bit with QuarkWM and to know the basic shortcuts/limits before starting to work seriously with it.
 	If something goes wrong (forgot the exit shortcut?), you can always use the sequence \<ctrl\>\<alt\>\<backspace\>
 	to kill your X session (remember that your data won't be saved in this case as all the applications you started are simply killed).